Ain Taya Forest: Location

-The Ain Taya Forest is situated 18 km east of Algiers Province, 70 km east of Tipaza, and 4 km from the Mediterranean Sea.
+The Ain Taya Forest is situated 18 km east of Algiers in eastern Algiers Province, 70 km east of Tipaza, and 4 km from the Mediterranean Sea.
 It is located within the municipality of Ain Taya in Mitidja.

 History

 The Ain Taya Forest was established by Decree No. 84–45 on February 18, 1984, and subsequently amended and supplemented by Decree No. 07–09 on January 11, 2007.
 It encompasses approximately 5 hectares (12 acres) and extends for 0.9 km to the west of the town of Ain Taya.

 The forest is home to a variety of Pinus pinaster and Cupressus trees.